mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Fi: How much jump speed to you have?
     Fi: Your jump speed is massive.

+EXTEND
+CONTINUES TO TALK ABOUT CROPPING IMAGE ANOTHER COMMUNITY PRACTICE

 We can see that Mi justifies the game feel of a very high fast jump with a narrative response about the character being spaceman.
 However, the limited amount of time anyone plays her game and her own frustration in playing it is telling.
 The game feel is frustrating in the wrong way here.
 Mi seems to initially misconstrue the feedback she is getting here equating her ability to make the game hard as a positive thing.
 However, towards the end she notes the frustrating nature of the game.
 As a caveat, it is hard to be clear about the motives or decisions of Mi in this situation.

+**Organically evolving norming practices being fed back to the community**

 Other children come and play the game but only for less than a minute before leaving.
 While their feedback is non verbal the very short length of time that some of them spend is noteatble.
 While I haven't done the calculations the effect is clear.
 After the last one leaves Mi comments "It's so frustrating."

 In these interactions we can see a consistent message coming from peers in the playtesting process.
 They praise the look of the game but offer constructive feedback to help improve the GDP of jumping.
 The same message is delivered in a variety of ways, above we can see feedback from Mick trying to bridge a technical and conversational approach, direct feedback of the personal challenge level and an interpretation of the cause from Ch and then a more specifically technical explanation with an offer of help made in return, perhaps as a gesture of no hard feelings after the critique of the game (my speculation).

+The emergence of a community norm comes from the personal experiences of the participants.

+This indirect comments aimed to direct direction of design mirrors some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues [find work]. ( NOTE EXPLORE THIS PREVIOUSLY?)

+#### Other examples of emerging concepts / practices
 These kind of feedback were present in many exchanges during directed playtesting and during pair interactions.

-NOTE = SHOULD i GO BACK AND TRY TO COUNT SOME?
+For example the emergence of the concept of safe zone in the game of Ch and Pa - The concept of a safe zone arrives as a direct result of after adding a moving enemies GDP, the extensive use of that pattern dominates the game challenge to such an extent that it is essential for players to quicky identify and use 'safe zones'.

+#### Fluidity of practice

+Another example shows an evolving fluidity in response.
+Ch incorporates a boost to player health after a level after being given feedback during playtesting.

+Other participants also demonstrate fluidity of response although to a less sophisticated degree.
+The process of altering design especially suits a fluid response as makers build their design skills by rapidly altering

+This is participatory appropriation in that it is a new GDP that stems from original thinking on the part of the participant.

+#### Intepretation / discussion of personal practices / concepts

-When pairs or individuals return from playtesting to pair design work they are guided in decisions by their interaction with the games of others.
-I infer that the process of playtesting other games is a direct and accessible way to explore vital game making concepts like game feel and challenge without being directly taught.
+When pairs or individuals return from playtesting to pair design work they share comments and the are guided in future design decisions by their interaction with the games of others.

-For example the emergence of the concept of safe zone in the game of Ch and Pa - And their incorporation of a boost to player health after a level after Te's visceral feedback.
+The process of playtesting other games allows participants to share their on emerging interpretations of game making concepts like game feel and challenge without being directly taught.
+Further, the community sense of what is appropriate of fun evolves as mutually and therefore cannot be taught explicitly.

 ## Additional Chapter Discussion